Generational Opportunities to Achieve Long-term Success (GOALS)

 GOALS is a four-to-nine month structured residential program (located on the Oxford Vista campus in Aurora) for families seeking to gain and enhance the skills and resources needed to achieve economic self-sufficiency for themselves and their families.
-Approximately 15 families will be housed at a time and will have access to diverse services, including:
+Up to 20 families can be housed at a time and have access to diverse services, including:

 - Individualized case management

 - Employment Services

 - Early Childhood Education and Support for Academic Achievement

 The Two-Generation (2Gen) Approach

 We will move families from poverty and homelessness to economic security and stable permanent housing using an integrated 2Gen approach.
 While there are many good programs in our community that focus on poverty, most focus solely on low-income adults or solely on their children, ignoring the fact that economic and social challenges affect the entire family.
 The Aspen Institute supports a 2Gen approach to serving families and recommends it as a solid framework to design a program and break the cycle of poverty.